-As we head south from Guayaquil, we pass through large agricultural areas punctuated by remnants of native habitat that include freshwater wetlands, scrubby forest, and mangroves where we look for the only horned screamers outside of Amazonia, masked water-tyrant, long-tailed mockingbird, Pacific hornero, Pacific parrotlet, Peruvian pygmy-owl, Peruvian pelican, white-cheeked pintail, parrot-billed seedeater, croaking and Ecuadorian ground-doves, Baird's flycatcher, savanna hawk, and various waders and shorebirds.
+As we head south from Guayaquil, we pass through large agricultural areas punctuated by remnants of native habitat that include freshwater wetlands, scrubby forest, and mangroves where we look for the only horned screamers outside of Amazonia, masked water-tyrant, long-tailed mockingbird, Pacific hornero, Pacific parrotlet, Peruvian pygmy-owl, comb duck, fulvous and black-bellied whistling ducks, white-cheeked pintail, masked water-tyrant, long-tailed mockingbird, Pacific parrotlet, jet antbird, Peruvian pygmy-owl, parrot-billed seedeater, croaking and Ecuadorian ground-doves, Baird’s flycatcher, savanna hawk, and various waders and shorebirds.

 We end the first day at the Jocotoco Foundation's (JF) Buenaventura Reserve.
 Buenaventura may be the birdiest place in one of the world's birdiest countries.
 Between the hummers swarming in huge numbers at the feeders, the many mixed flocks, the rare and local El Oro parakeet, and a lek of long-wattled umbrellabird, this is an unforgettable place.
 We spend three nights here and usually see many of the west slope specialties as well as some Tumbesian and Choco endemics.
 Club-winged manakin, ochre-breasted tanager, crimson-breasted finch, barred puffbird, song wren, uniform treehunter, Choco toucan, gray-and-gold warbler, scarlet-rumped cacique, and rufous-headed chachalaca are among the many possibilities.